A Bayesian Method for Air-Shower Reconstruction using Information Field Theory: Performance on simulations

 \subsubsection{$X_\text{max}$ reconstruction performance}

 Analogously, the performance on the $X_\text{max}$ is shown in Fig. \ref{fig:xmax_sim}.
 We achieve an overall precision on the $X_\text{max}$ of \SI{25.4}{g/cm^2} with a bias of \SI{-0.3}{g/cm^2}.
-The Pull $\sigma$ of 1.52 indicates that the uncertainties are slightly underestimated.
+The Pull $\sigma$ post-calibration of uncertainties is 0.94.
+Before calibration, the Pull $\sigma$ was 1.52.

 We observe that especially for larger shower maxima, where the footprints tend to extend only over $<\SI{100}{m}$, the reconstruction predicts lower shower maxima.
 Since both the fluence and the timing parameterization are less accurate for large $X_\text{max}$, this behaviour is somewhat expected.

 Additionally to the combined timing-fluence model, we also tested an only fluence-based reconstruction.
 This was to test how much the timing information contributes to the fit.
 For this, we prepared the data exactly as for the timing-fluence case, but discarded timing data and the time component of the forward model.
 With that approach, we achieved a resolution in $X_\text{max}$ of \SI{36}{\gram\per\centi\meter\squared}, meaning the timing information improved the resolution substantially, as further discussed in Appendix \ref{app:timing}.